[Our potluck salad feast!]

 Since the habitual party takes place in December, the menu is fairly standard with stews, soups, and lots of holiday-themed baked goods.
 Switching to May altered the menu as well; I thought we should aim for something fresher and lighter (hmm, sounds like the HH’s description of me every time I lose a few pounds). 😉

-My notion for an all-salad party was sparked initially by my comment exchange with Hallie on my Balanced Platter post about salads a while back (she suggested a salad tasting party–such a great idea!).
+My notion for an all-salad party was sparked initially by an exchange with a friend about a salad tasting party.
+Why, such a great idea, I thought!
 Less than a week later, I flew out to Monterey for the Dole Salad Summit, where I experienced true salad immersion: every dish in our lunch and farewell dinner contained Dole Salad ingredients!

 Here’s what we ended up with on our party table: